A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: Proof of Theorem

+The proof is divided in four steps.
+For the first two steps we follow the original strategy of \cite[Lemma 5.1]{acf}, while for the remaining ones, which involve the proof of the Friedland-Hayman inequality, we rely on \cite[Section 4.3]{n}.

-\emph{Step 1 (reduction to an inequality).} Let $u \in C^2(B_2)$ be a function satisfying
+\emph{Step 1 (reduction to an inequality and finiteness).} We claim that the function $J$ is finite and to obtain its monotonicity it is sufficient to prove an inequality.
+Let $u \in C^2(B_2)$ be a function satisfying

 Notice that we suppose $u \in C^2(B_2)$, this is done to minimize technical difficulties.
 However, aside for a passage in this Step and one at the beginning Step 2, that will be appropriately highlighted, the proof can be performed, with the assumption $u \in C(B_2)$.
+Below, we will repeatedly use \eqref{eq:polarchange} without explicitly stating it.
+For every $0< s \le 1$, when integrals over subsets of $\partial B_s$ arise, for brevity we write $u$ instead of $u_\mathscr{P}$ and omit the dependence on polar coordinates.
 Define the map $I: (0,1) \rightarrow \R$ as

-for every $r\in (0,1)$, when we want to emphasize the dependence on the function we write $I(\cdot,u)$ instead of $I(\cdot)$.
-From the regularity assumption we have $u \in H^1(B_1)$, in the general case it is possible to obtain this result through an approximation argument involving mollifiers, see \cite[Lemma 5.1]{acf}.
-So the map $I$ is differentiable almost everywhere, passing to polar coordinates we have
+for every $s\in (0,1)$, when we want to emphasize the dependence on the function we write $I(\cdot,u)$ instead of $I(\cdot)$.
+It is possible to prove, through an approximation argument involving mollifiers, that

+for every $s\in (0,1)$, where $\bar C$ is a positive constant depending on $n$, see \cite[equation (12.16)]{cs}.
+This shows immediately that the value $J(s)$ is finite for every $s \in (0,1)$.
+Since $u \in C(B_2)$ by the \emph{Caccioppoli inequality} $u \in H^1(B_1)$.
+So the map $I$ is differentiable almost everywhere, passing to polar coordinates and exploiting \eqref{Gradient in polar coordinates} we have

-for almost everywhere $r \in (0,1)$.
-Differentiating \eqref{acffunctional} and evaluating it at one of these points $R \in (0,1)$ we obtain
+for almost everywhere $s \in (0,1)$.
+Differentiating \eqref{acffunctional} and evaluating it at one of these points $S \in (0,1)$ for $u^+$ and $u^-$ we obtain